PhilipSkinner/elemental-lowcode/documentation/services/storageService.md

 Parameters:

-* `name` - string, the name of the collection to fetch from
+* `path` - string, the root path of the collection to fetch from
 * `start` - integer, the index of the first item to retrieve
 * `count` - integer, the maximum number of items to retrieve
 * `filters` - object, the filters to apply when fetching items